 Chet Valley Vineyard’s Exclusive Wine Subscription

-For many, the highlight of the Guild is our ever-expanding, award-winning range of fine English wines, delivered in mixed cases of three, four times per year.
+For many, the highlight of the Guild is our ever-expanding, award-winning range of fine English wines, delivered in mixed cases of three wines, four times per year.
 However, Guild members also have the opportunity to further explore the winemaking process, with access to an annual Guild tour and wine tasting sessions.
 Memberships include invites to key winemaking events, places at an exclusive member’s harvest supper, and a 10% discount on all Chet Valley Vineyard wines and events.

 English Vineyard FAQ’s